willwh/hook.io/ReadMe.md

 # v0.4.0

-## Choose from an extensive library of tiny, independent, autonomous "hooks" that emit and receive events to seamlessly compose robust i/o scenarios
+## Choose from an extensive library of tiny, independent, autonomous "hooks" that emit and receive messages to seamlessly compose robust i/o scenarios

 # Features :